qufighter/SDL_ColorPick/README.md

 Just wanted to try to get this out there just in case!
 You never know and I'm not getting the installs to ever reach those goals.

+see todo for some work...

+more TODO that are more on the top of mind:
+1) test if clone from here works (really can't say)
+2) move the 2 library folders permanently into correct paths inside external folder
+3) other bookkeeping and organizing (a new directory external_static is planned)

 Hopefully someone in the future finds hte project usefulf or personal use or decides to coontinue development/code cleanup/etc!, much love (and etc)